Mike Peluso (ice hockey, born 1965)

 Michael David Peluso (born November 8, 1965), is an American former professional ice hockey player.
 Peluso was known primarily as an enforcer throughout his National Hockey League (NHL) career.
-Peluso played in the NHL from 1990 until 1998.
+Peluso played in the NHL from 1990 until 1998 with the Chicago Blackhawks, Ottawa Senators, New Jersey Devils, St. Louis Blues, and Calgary Flames.
+He won the Stanley Cup in 1995 with New Jersey as part of the "Crash Line".
+He also won the 1990 Turner Cup with the Indianapolis Ice of the International Hockey League.
+He is one of three players in NHL history to have over 400 penalty minutes in one season.